Golf Car Batteries For Sale near Tucson, Catalina & Green Valley, AZ

 - Battery cables should be intact, and the connectors kept tight at all times.
 Always use insulated tools to avoid shorting battery terminals.
 Regular inspection is recommended.

 - Vent caps should be correctly installed and tightened during operation and battery charging.

 - Batteries should be kept clean and free of dirt and corrosion at all times.

 - Water used to replenish batteries should be distilled or treated, not to exceed 200 TDS. (total dissolved solids parts per million).
 Particular care should be taken to avoid metallic contamination (iron).

 - Battery chargers should be matched to fully charge batteries in an 8-hour period.
 Defective and mismatched chargers will damage batteries or severely reduce their performance.

 - Avoid charging at temperatures above 120ºF (49’C) or ambient, whichever is higher.

-- If needed. batteries should always be watered after charging until plates are exposed before charging.
-If exposed, plates should be covered by approximately 1/2′ of electrolyte.
+- If needed. batteries should always be watered after charging unless plates are exposed before charging.
+If exposed, plates should be covered by approximately 1/4″ of electrolyte.

 - Check acid level after charge.
-The acid level should be kept 1/8 below the bottom of the fill well in the cell cover.
+The acid level should be kept 1/2 way between the top of the plate and the bottom of the fill well in the cell cover.